ahbarnett/BIE3D/README.md

 For `timedomainwaveeqn`:

 * Fortran compiler to build Hagstrom time interpolation and MEX interface.
+* Some driver scripts need you to have the MATLAB/Octave tool [memorygraph](https://github.com/ahbarnett/memorygraph)
 * Optionally: `fsparse` from [stenglib](https://github.com/stefanengblom/stenglib), compiled with `make('openmp',true)`, for fast multithreaded sparse matrix assembly.

 ### Installation